RamanjitKhakh/D3Fun/README.md

 treemap uses the tree layout for a map of svg circle elements.
 The drawing of svg elements is based on the json objects which contain parent child relationships.

+histogram folder contains well.... a histogram.
+The content.csv file is the data set and the histogram contains svg rect elements.
+The histogram is based on the "age" column of the csv file.
+This histogram is scalable in both data and actual drawn size.

 Feel free to use any of the content in this repo for your own personal user.

 Thank you